Nickelodeon (German TV channel): Swiss channel

-A Swiss subfeed for German-speaking viewers was launched on 1 April 2009, first timesharing with VIVA Switzerland and then with Comedy Central starting in 16 May 2011.
+A Swiss subfeed for German-speaking viewers was launched on 1 April 2009, first timesharing with VIVA Switzerland and then with Comedy Central starting on 16 May 2011.
 For many years, its programming schedule was identical with the main, German feed.
 Nevertheless, it got its own, separate schedule.
-The channel is known on-air as Nick Schweiz.
+The channel is known on-air as Nickelodeon Schweiz.

-From 1 October 2014, Nick Switzerland starts also to broadcast 24 hours per day with the launch of NickNight.
+On 1 October 2014, Nick Switzerland started broadcasting 24 hours a day with the launch of NickNight.

 Since 1 October 2021, the channel has been run by CH Media under license from Paramount.

+On 23 August 2023, Nick Switzerland rebranded into the 2023 Splat and was reverted back to its original name "Nickelodeon".

 Sister channels

 Nicktoons

 Nicktoons was launched in December 2007 as Nick Premium.
 In 2009, Nickelodeon announced that Nick Premium would be rebranded as Nicktoons.
 The channel airs animated programmes from Nickelodeon.

 Nick Jr.

-Nick Jr. is a channel that broadcasts to younger kids.
+Nick Jr. is a channel that broadcasts to younger children.
 The channel was launched on 12 September 2005 as a block and on 31 March 2009 as a channel.
 Before the channel launched, some programmes were broadcast on Super RTL and Disney Channel.